Career or contribution - title

 Acknowledgments

-AI systems, including Grammarly and ChatGPT, have been utilized to enhance the English and comprehensiveness of this article.
+I have used AI systems, including Grammarly, Google Gemini, and ChatGPT, to enhance the English and comprehensiveness of this article.
 This post may contain affiliate links, meaning I get a small commission if you decide to purchase through my link.
 Thus, you support smartsciencecareer at no cost to you!

 Leave a Reply